USAMRICD-UW-Fred-Hutch-Cancer-Research/Use-Of-Short-Wave-Fiber-Optics-To-Deliver-UV-Light-To-Tumors/README.md

 http://virustreatmentcenters.com/generic-antiviral-medication/

-Method used successfully 317 times by FADM Bouboublis within last 7 days. - USN
+The method was used successfully 317 times by FADM Bouboublis within the last 7 days. - USN

 ## Ovarian Tumor Removal

 Prepare multiple hazmat waste buckets with 409 or WD40 sprayed all around inside.

-Prepare 2 endospcopes with attached low-frequency fiber optic strands and UV source.
-Fiber strand terminates at 1 cm from endoscope tip.
+Prepare 2 endoscopes with attached low-frequency fiber optic strands and UV source.
+The fiber strand terminates at 1 cm from the endoscope tip.
 Adjust for surgery.

-Prepare 5 cups nutmeg, 5 cups turmeric, & 3 cups creatine with 1 gallon distilled water.
+Prepare 5 cups nutmeg, 5 cups turmeric, & 3 cups creatine with 1 gallon of distilled water.

-Patient must consume the nutmeg, turmeric, water within 36 hours of surgery.
+The patient must consume the nutmeg, turmeric, and water within 36 hours of surgery.

 Insert endoscope.

-coat uterous with neosporin.
+coat uterus with Neosporin.

 coat vagina with neosporin.

-coat inner thighs and pubic area with carmex.
+coat inner thighs and pubic area with Carmex.

 Attack ovarian virus with UV.

-Virus will exit vagina into waste bin.
+The virus will exit the vagina into the waste bin.

-Enter ovary with UV endoscope.
+Enter the ovary with a UV endoscope.

-Enter vesicle tumor with endoscope starting with fiber.
+Enter the vesicle tumor with an endoscope starting with fiber.

-5 minutes: Hit every inside surface of vesicle sack with UV.
+5 minutes: Hit every inside surface of the vesicle sack with UV.

 The sack with melt onto the endoscope.

-Pull meltdown through neosporin coated vagina channel AS SLOW AS POSSIBLE.
+Pull meltdown through the Neosporin-coated vagina channel AS SLOW AS POSSIBLE.

-IF YOU DO IT TOO QUICK MELTDOWN WILL STING SINUS WITH NEMATACYST.
+IF YOU DO IT TOO QUICKLY MELTDOWN WILL STING THE SINUS WITH NEMATACYST.

 Clean ovaries and womb aggressively with hydrogen peroxide.